-- Application for Admission to include Merit Scholarship and Christian Leadership Scholarship awards. - Student Aid Report (SAR) The SAR is the result of the Free Application for Federal Student Aid (FAFSA) found at www.studentaid.gov.
+- 1. Application for Admission and Financial Aid (New students only). - 2.
+Student Aid Report (SAR) The SAR is the result of the Free Application for Federal Student Aid (FAFSA).

 If the SAR requires verification, documents required include: federal Tax Return Transcripts, Verification Worksheet, and/or other documents concerning untaxed income and benefits.
 The applicant will be notified by the Financial Aid Office as to exactly which documents are required.